hipe/tmx/flex2treetop/doc/issues/008-the-narrative.md

 rules.)

-the brazen theory this utility puts to the test is this: to what extent can we construct an isomorphicism between treetop rules and (variously) the definitions and rules of flex? the extent to which we can do this is the extent to which we can translate a flex specification into a treetop specification.
+the brazen theory this utility puts to the test is this: to what extent can we construct an isomorphism between treetop rules and (variously) the definitions and rules of flex? the extent to which we can do this is the extent to which we can translate a flex specification into a treetop specification.